Global Manufacturer Ruhrpumpen Uses Adept Document Management to Pump Up Their Global Expansion PlansCase Study

 According to Victor Melendez, Corporate Development Director, Ruhrpumpen’s immediate global corporate strategy has three key vectors:

-- To expand geographically, increasing their market presence and building plants in in South America – namely Argentina and Brazil and The Far East primarily in India and in China
+- To expand geographically, increasing their market presence and building plants in South America – namely Argentina and Brazil and The Far East primarily in India and in China

 - To increase their product offerings in the higher-profit, engineered-to-order side of their market.